NBR: Neutralization Based Reclamation: NBR

-The subtlety in \nbr arises \textbf{when} $T'$ is in \wtp.
-In this case, $T'$ may hold pointers to records in $T$'s buffer.
-Thus, preventing $T$ from reclaiming memory.
-However, since $T'$ may have modified some shared records (but not completed its operation yet), we cannot simply restart its data structure operation, or we may leave the data structure in an inconsistent state.
+The subtlety in \nbr arises when $T'$ is in \wtp.
+In this case, $T'$ may hold pointers to records in the buffer of $T$.
+Thus, if it continues executing, $T'$ must prevent $T$ from reclaiming these records.
+Moreover, since $T'$ may have modified some shared records (but not completed its operation yet), we cannot simply restart its data structure operation, or we may leave the data structure in an inconsistent state.
 So, $T'$ will \textit{not} restart its operation.
-Instead, it will simply continue executing wherever it was when it received the signal.
-At this point, the reader might wonder how we simultaneously avoid: \begin{itemize} \item [\textbf{a.}] {Blocking the reclamation of $T$, and} \item [\textbf{b.}] {The possibility that $T'$ continues executing and one of the records it is about to access is concurrently \func{free}d by $T$.} \end{itemize} The solution lies in the \textit{reservation} phase (Phase 2) of $T'$.
+Instead, it will simply \textit{continue executing} wherever it was when it received the signal (effectively ignoring the signal).
+At this point, the reader might wonder how we \textit{simultaneously avoid}: \begin{itemize} \item [\textbf{a.}] {Blocking the reclamation of $T$, and} \item [\textbf{b.}] {The possibility that $T'$ continues executing and it accesses a record \func{free}d by $T$.} \end{itemize} The solution lies in the \textit{reservation} phase (Phase 2) of $T'$.
 During the reservation phase of $T'$, just before it begins its \wtp, $T'$ \textit{reserves} all of the shared records it will access in its \wtp by \textit{announcing} pointers to them in a shared array.
-These reservations serve a similar purpose to hazard pointers, but still different than HP in terms of performance and safety guarantees which is discussed in \secref{usb}.
-By the time $T'$ is in its \wtp (so it will not \func{siglongjmp}), its reservations are visible to all threads, and $T$ can refer to this information to avoid reclaiming any of those records.
+These reservations serve a similar purpose to hazard pointers, but are quite different from HP in terms of performance and safety guarantees.
+This is discussed further in \secref{usb}.
+By the time $T'$ is in its \wtp (so it will ignore any neutralization signals), its reservations are visible to $T$, and $T$ can refer to these reservations to avoid reclaiming any of those records.

 In short, operations in the \rdp discard their pointers and restart, and operations in the \wtp must have reserved them.
 This empowers the \textit{reclaimers} to assume that \rd{s} lose all of their pointers in response to neutralizing, and the \wt{s} lose all pointers that are not reserved.
-As a result, we get safe memory reclamation.
+As a result, once a thread sends a neutralizing signal to all other threads, it can scan all reservations, and free any records in its buffer (limbo bag) that are not reserved.